 There are many studies that show estimations are valid in the short-term and they are undependable in the long-term.
 Additionally, when reviewing any value stream like a software delivery lifecycle, utilization takes a back seat to throughput.

 I’m not going to get into the many types of Agile estimation.
-I will however provide guidance and a standard used among my colleagues and I at LeadingAgile.
+I will, however, provide guidance and a standard used among my colleagues and me at LeadingAgile.

-Epics are coarse grained items that we want to build into our product or process.
+Epics are coarse-grained items that we want to build into our product or process.
 I prefer Epics fit in a release but they can span releases.
-Epics should be in the one to three month time frame.
+Epics should be in the one-month to three-month time frame.
 T-shirt sizing of Epics would be: